MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

 After you're ready with inputs and transformations, it's time to define one or more outputs.
 As of July of 2021, streaming dataflows support only one type of output: a Power BI table.

-This output will be a dataflow table (that is, an entity) that you can use to create reports in Power BI Desktop.
+This output is a dataflow table (that is, an entity) that you can use to create reports in Power BI Desktop.
 You need to join the nodes of the previous step with the output that you're creating to make it work.
-After that, all you need to do is name the table.
+After that, name the table.

 ![Screenshot that shows configuration of an output table.](media/dataflows-streaming/dataflows-streaming-24.png)